Marcelo Azcárraga

-Marcelo de Azcárraga Ugarte y Palmero-Versosa de Lizárraga (4 September 1832 – 30 May 1915) was a Spanish soldier-politician and thirteenth Prime Minister of Spain following the restoration of the Spanish monarchy.
-He served as Prime Minister in 1897, 1900–1901, and 1904–1905.
+Marcelo Azcárraga Palmero (4 September 1832 – 30 May 1915) was a Spanish soldier-politician and Prime Minister of Spain following the restoration of the Spanish monarchy.
+He served as prime minister in 1897, 1900–1901, and 1904–1905.
 Azcárraga was the only Spanish Prime Minister of part Insulares, specifically Spanish Filipino, descent.

 Early life

-Azcárraga was born in 1832, in Manila in the Spanish East Indies, to General José de Azcárraga y Ugarte, a native of Vizcaya, Spain, a bookshop owner in Escolta, Manila, and to María Palmero Versosa, a Mestiza from Albay.
+Azcárraga was born in 1832, in Manila in the Spanish East Indies, to General José de Azcárraga y Ugarte, a native of Vizcaya, Spain, a bookshop owner in Escolta, Manila, and to María Palmero y Verzosa de Lizárraga, from Albay.

 Education

 General José Azcárraga had many sons and daughters.
 Azcárraga was the second of the family's children.
 He studied law in the Royal University of Santo Tomas in Manila then entered the Nautical School or Escuela Náutica de Manila (today, the Philippine Merchant Marine Academy) where he was awarded the first prize in mathematics.

 Military service

 He was sent to Spain by his father to enter the military academy and soon earned the rank of captain in three years.
 Due to his services against the O'Donnell revolution in Spain, he was promoted to major.